mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 2. Accounts only in Siebel
 3. Accounts in both Salesforce and Siebel

-All records ordered alphabetically by name within each category.
+All records aer ordered alphabetically by name within each category.
 If you want to change this order then the *compare* method should be modified.

 + CSV Report [DataMapper](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference) transforming the List of Maps in CSV with headers **Name**, **IDInSalesforce**, **IndustryInSalesforce**, **NumberOfEmployeesInSalesforce**, **IDInSiebel**, **IndustryInSiebel**, **numberOfEmployeesInSiebel**.